andela-technology/qualified-docs/content/for-teams/process/evidence-based.md

 - Role-fit surveys
 - Written interviews

-In addition to the above, the following forms of evidence collection are currently on our short-term roadmap.
+In addition to the above, the following forms of evidence collection are currently on our roadmap.

 - Structured verbal interviews
 - Additional question types, such as ability to upload files